earthat/SMOTE-over-Sampling/README.md

 # SMOTE-over-Sampling
 This repository is for MATLAB code for balancing of multiclass data by SMOTE.
+The use with age detcetion MATLAB code can be checked at https://free-thesis.com/product/age-detection-by-nn-trained-lbp-features/

 This is the MATLAB implementation of Synthetic Minority Oversampling Technique (SMOTE) to balance the unbalanced data.
 The paper followed for this is https://arxiv.org/pdf/1106.1813.pdf.
 We have updated this work for multiclass dataset.